erroronline1/caro/readme.md

 Orders can be deleted by administrative users and requesting unit members at any time and will be deleted by default after a set timespan once being delivered.
 This module is for operational communication only, not for persistent documentation purpose.

 ## Intended regulatory goals
 Beside the apps architecture you will still have to set up your quality management system.
-Most of the regulatory issues are supposed to be fulfilled by forms.
+Most of the regulatory issues are supposed to be fulfilled by documents.
 This way you ensure a proper version control and approval as well as a fulfillment check within the [audit-module](#audit).

 Application support legend:
 * yes: the applications functionality supports all of the chapters requirements